processone/docs.ejabberd.im/content/developer/ios/getting-started-xmppframework.md

 ---
-title: Getting Started with XMPPFramework | ejabberd documentation
+title: Getting Started with XMPPFramework
 ---

 # Getting Started with XMPPFramework